 In this area, Morocco has achieved good results, 57% of individuals are using the Internet in 2015 compared to less than 3.5% in 2003 according to the ITU statistics.
 However, incorporating ICT still remains a challenge, which the country is working hard to change.
-With the strong will of contributing to the development of Morocco, it was among the first countries that have embraced the adoption of the DU Program, back in 2003.
+With the strong will of contributing to the development of Morocco, it was among the first countries where the Foundation decided to launch the DU Program, back in 2003.
 After the first partnership with the Ministry of Youth and Sport many more have followed throughout the years with the scope of diversifying the reach of the activity from a social and geographic point of view fulfilling the needs of different “publics”.

 Thanks to the support of the different stakeholders involved in May 2015, we celebrated 100,000 trainees reached in the country.
 To underline this special occasion, we organized a dedicated ceremony at the ST site of Bouskoura near Casablanca.
 Please visit the dedicated page to discover the details.

-Then through the years the activities have grown even more and as of today the Foundation has 29 active centers in 14 different cities across the country reaching over 134,000 beneficiaries that had the chance of attending ICB and Tablet for Kids Courses.
+Then through the years the activities have grown even more and as of today the Foundation has 39 active centers in 14 different cities across the country reaching over 160,000 beneficiaries that had the chance of attending ICB and Tablet for Kids Courses.
 The activity is carried out with 16 different partners belonging to the sector of: schools, universities, NGOs, public organizations, and municipalities.